10 Sonoma Wineries to Enjoy Wine by the Glass

 Wine tasting is moving out of doors at Sonoma County tasting rooms.
 Everywhere, wineries are upgrading their patio experience so that visitors can take in views with a flight of wines.
-But if you just want to have one glass of wine, sit down, and enjoy the view, it gets a little more complicated.
+If you just want to have a glass of wine, sit down, and enjoy the view, you have plenty of unique options.

 Here's our short list of options for times when you just want to enjoy a wine by the glass with a view — of scenery or the scene.

 Bubbly by the Glass

 This venerable Sonoma County house of sparkling wine has been popular for its terrace views of the Carneros region for decades.
 A recent remodel updates the interior and enhances the experience.
 Sparkling wines by the glass, $7–$20.